Skip to main content

 Impairment losses arising from possible insolvency of debtors (art.
 13.1 LIS) not affected by article 11.12 or TD 33.1 of the LIS

-When there is a risk in the collection of a certain debt, entities are accounting obligated to make a provision for debtor insolvency.
+When there is a risk in the collection of a certain debt, entities are obliged from an accounting point of view to set aside a provision for debtor insolvency.

-On the other hand, article 13.1 of the LIS establishes that only losses due to impairment of assets will be tax deductible credits derived from possible insolvencies of debtors when any of the following circumstances occur at the time of accrual of the tax:
+However, article 13.1 of the LIS that only losses due to impairment of credits arising from possible insolvencies of debtors be tax deductible when at the time of the tax accrual any of the following circumstances occur:

 1. That six months has passed since the obligation fell due.